Industry in Brazil: Pharmaceutical industry

 In Electronics industry, the turnover of industries in Brazil reached R $153.0 billion in 2019, about 3% of the national GDP.
 The number of employees in the sector was 234.5 thousand people.
 Exports were US $5.6 billion, and the country's imports were US $32.0 billion.
 Brazil, despite its efforts over the decades to get rid of the dependence on technology imports, has not yet managed to reach this level.
 Imports are concentrated in expensive components, such as processors, microcontrollers, memories, under-mounted magnetic disks, lasers, LED and LCD.
 Cables for telecommunication and electricity distribution, wires, optical fibers and connectors are manufactured in the country.
 Brazil has two large electro-electronic production hubs, located in the Metropolitan Region of Campinas, in the State of São Paulo, and in Free Economic Zone of Manaus, in the State of Amazonas.
-There are large internationally renowned technology companies, as well as part of the industries that participate in its supply chain.
+There are large internationally renowned technology companies, as well as part of the industries that participate in its supply chain, including companies that applies artificial intelligence in their business.
 The country also has other smaller centers, such as the municipalities of São José dos Campos and São Carlos, in the State of São Paulo; the municipality of Santa Rita do Sapucaí, in the State of Minas Gerais; Recife, capital of Pernambuco; and Curitiba, capital of Paraná.
 In Campinas there are industrial units from groups such as General Electric, Samsung, HP and Foxconn, a manufacturer of products from Apple and Dell.
 São José dos Campos, is focused on the aviation industry.
 This is where the headquarters of Embraer is located, a Brazilian company that is the third largest aircraft manufacturer in the world, after Boeing and Airbus.
 In Santa Rita do Sapucaí, 8 thousand jobs are linked to the sector, with more than 120 companies.
 Most produce equipment for the telecommunications industry, such as converters (set-top Box), including those used in the transmission of the digital TV system.
 The technological center of Curitiba has companies such as Siemens and Positivo Informatics.
 In all, 87 companies and 16 thousand employees work at Tecnoparque, an area of 127 thousand square meters created by state law in 2007.
 Tecnoparque can grow up to 400 thousand square meters and receive up to four times the number of workers it has today, reaching 68 thousand people.